 The hard work of crafting the details of a draft plan will be led by a series of working teams focused on our five focus areas: Land Use and Development, Transportation and Mobility, Housing and Neighborhoods, Food Access and Justice, and Climate Change Action.

-The Working Teams will be composed of subject matter experts, key stakeholders, citizens and advocates in the five focus areas.
+The Working Teams are composed of subject matter experts, key stakeholders, citizens and advocates in the five focus areas.
 Both Working Team Members and Working Team Contributors will help chart a course for planning documents that will guide the work of One Region Forward.

 Read more about Charting a Course for One Region Forward